 The court, in making its determination whether to award alimony, in what amount, and for what duration, is to consider a number of statutory factors.
 Conn.
 Gen. Stat. § 46b-82.
 These factors are: “the length of the marriage, the causes for the annulment, legal separation or dissolution, the age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate and needs of each of the parties and the award, if any, which the court may make pursuant to section 46b-81 and in the case of a parent to whom the custody of minor children has been awarded, the desirability of such parent’s securing employment.”
 Conn.
 Gen. Stat. § 46b-82.

 While the court must consider all of the statutory factors in determining alimony, it need not give each factor equal weight.
 Chyung v.
 Chyung, 86 Conn.
 App.
 665, 669–670 (2004).
 In making an alimony order, no single factor determines the financial award.
 Valante v.
 Valante, 180 Conn.
 528, 532 (1980).
-Although it is error to exclude testimony on any of the statutory factors, the court can properly conclude that it has taken into account all of the statutory criteria relevant to an alimony award without making specific findings as to each factor.
+Although it is error to exclude testimony on any of the statutory factors, the court can properly conclude that it has considered all of the statutory criteria relevant to an alimony award without making specific findings as to each factor.
 Posada v.
 Posada, 179 Conn.
 568, 573 (1980).
 See also Fucci v.
 Fucci, 179 Conn.
 174, 179–180 (1979) (where the court had financial affidavits before it and could observe the parties’ physical condition, it was not required to make specific findings on health, station in life, liabilities, or need).
 The importance of one or more factors in determining a proper alimony award depends on the facts of each case and will vary based upon context.
 Carpenter v.
 Carpenter, 188 Conn.
 736, 740–741 (1982).
 The court’s wide latitude and equitable powers in making alimony awards are necessary because each case has its own unique facts.
 Smith, 249 Conn. at 284–285.

 While the parties are limited by the claims for relief requested in the complaint and cross-complaint, the court may act equitably to enter orders not requested in the claims for relief.
 Despite an alimony recipient failing to file a cross-complaint seeking alimony, the court will be able to award it based upon the payor’s claim of “such other and further relief” in the complaint.
 Lopes v.
 Lopes, 1994 Conn.
 Super.
 LEXIS 1276 (1994).